panlanfeng/panlanfeng.github.io/about/index.md

 title:  Chandler Zuo
 ---

-Chandler Zuo is currently a PhD candidate at University of Wisconsin Madison.
+Chandler Zuo is currently a data scientist at Audible Inc.

 ## Education

- -  2010 - now        PhD in Statistics, University of Wisconsin Madison;
+ -  2010 - 2015        PhD in Statistics, University of Wisconsin Madison;

  -  2012 - 2014       MS in Computer Sciences, University of Wisconsin Madison;